-N.A.P.'s current locations give us a unique position to attack on multiple fronts:
+N.A.P.'s current location gives us a unique position to attack on multiple fronts:

 - 1. The size of Brockton (As mentioned previously) is larger than other cities that have legalized the sale of recreational marijuana to adults, giving us more people within the city to reach. - 2.
-Brockton's unique close proximity to not one, but two state capitols (Boston and Providence) gives our market a lot broader base. - 3.
-The train that can provide not only easy access to Brockton from Boston/Providence, but also people traveling from all across the train line and anyone coming in from the airports held within the hearts of each respective capitol gives us a much larger expanded market than previous "Host Community" participants. - 4.
-Surrounding cities/towns have declined becoming a "Host Community" gives us more potential customers from neighboring cities/towns 360 degrees around Brockton.
+Abington and Brockton's unique close proximity to not one, but two state capitols (Boston and Providence) gives our market a broader base. - 3.
+Surrounding cities/towns have declined becoming a "Host Community" gives us more potential customers from neighboring cities/towns 360 degrees around Abington and Brockton.